 - (113) In the Republic of Korea, the independent authority in charge of monitoring and enforcing PIPA is the PIPC.
 The PIPC is composed of a Chairperson, a Vice Chairperson and seven Commissioners.
 The Chairperson and Vice Chairperson are appointed by the President upon recommendation of the Prime Minister.
-Of the Commissioners, two are appointed upon recommendation of the Chairperson, two upon recommendation by representatives from the political party to which the President belongs and the three remaining members upon recommendation by representatives from other political parties (Article 7-2(2) PIPA).
+Of the Commissioners, two are appointed by the President upon recommendation of the Chairperson and five upon recommendation of the National Assembly (of which two upon recommendation from the political party to which the President belongs and three upon recommendation from other political parties (Article 7-2(2) PIPA), which helps to counteract partisanship in the appointment process)142.
+This procedure is in line with the requirements applicable to the appointment of members of data protection authorities in the Union (Article 53(1) of Regulation (EU) 2016/679).
+Moreover, all Commissioners must abstain from any profit-related business, political activities and from holding positions in public administration or the National Assembly (Articles 7-6 and 7-7(1) lit.
+3 PIPA)143.
+All Commissioners are subject to specific rules preventing them from participation in deliberations in case of a possible conflict of interest (Article 7-11 PIPA).
 The PIPC is assisted by a Secretariat (Article 7-13) and may establish sub-commissions (consisting of three Commissioners) to handle minor violations and recurring matters (Article 7-12 PIPA). - (114) Each member of the PIPC is appointed for three years and may be reappointed once (Article 7-4(1) PIPA).
-Commissioners may only be dismissed under specific circumstances, namely if they are no longer able to perform their duties due to long-term mental or physical disability, act in violation of the law, or fulfil one of the grounds for disqualification from office (Article 7-5 PIPA).
-Moreover, all Commissioners must abstain from any profit-related business, political activities and from holding positions in public administration or the National Assembly (Articles 7-6 and 7-7(1) lit.
-3 PIPA).
-All Commissioners are subject to specific rules preventing them from participation in deliberations in case of a possible conflict of interest (Article 7-11 PIPA). - (115) More generally, Article 7(1) PIPA explicitly guarantees the PIPC's independence, and Article 7-5(2) PIPA requires Commissioners to perform their duties independently, according to law and their conscience.
+Commissioners may only be dismissed under specific circumstances, namely if they are no longer able to perform their duties due to long-term mental or physical disability, act in violation of the law, or fulfil one of the grounds for disqualification from office 144 (Article 7-5 PIPA).
+This provides them with institutional protection in the exercise of their functions. - (115) More generally, Article 7(1) PIPA explicitly guarantees the PIPC's independence, and Article 7-5(2) PIPA requires Commissioners to perform their duties independently, according to law and their conscience 145.
 The institutional and procedural safeguards described, including with respect to the appointment and dismissal of its members, ensure that the PIPC acts with complete independence, free from external influence or instructions.
+Moreover, as a central administrative agency, the PIPC annually proposes its own budget (which is reviewed by the Ministry of Finance as part of the overall national budget before adoption by the National Assembly) and is in charge of its own personnel management.
+The PIPC has a current budget of about 35 million euro and